Systems Engineering Executive Overview

 Whether you have a question or are looking to find out more about our training options then please get in touch with us below.

-PPI offers to provide a half-day briefing titled “The Business Case for Systems Engineering”.
+PPI offers to provide a presentation plus up to 3 hours of informal discussion briefing titled “The Business Case for Systems Engineering”.

 “Show me the evidence!” says the executive who is unconvinced about supporting systems engineering practices that all seem to involve additional up-front work.
 The executive is skeptical, and so she should be!
 To permit major changes to the amount and balance of work without evidence of Return on Investment would be irresponsible.
 The purpose of this briefing is to provide that evidence!

 Building a system typically requires the expertise of engineers in a range of disciplines, including some activities of system development that are interdisciplinary.
 Systems engineering aims to harness for the benefit of the company talent both in the traditional engineering disciplines and in the interdisciplinary aspects of engineering.
 In utilizing a systems approach, the benefits often manifest themselves as:

 - rework that doesn't need to be done,